Scotties and Brier fields come into focus with busy day of playdowns | TSN

 Ontario

-The Ontario Tankard final features Team Glenn Howard, playing with just three players, and Team Jayden King, who have never qualified for the national championship.
+The Ontario Tankard final saw Team Glenn Howard, playing with just three players, topping Team Jayden King, 8-7 in an extra end thriller.

 On Friday, Team Danielle Inglis punched their first ticket to the Scotties after winning the women's final over Team Carly Howard.